demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_SIEM_ingestion_-_Get_Incident_Data_README.md

-The playbook handles when the incident ingestion was done from the SIEM.
-The user provides which incident fields contain the incident or detection ID, also which fields differentiates if this is an incident or detection.
-In addition it also allows to change the severity according to a user defined scale to override the default assigned severity as well as grab the CrowdStrike detections based on the CrowdStrike incident.
+This playbook handles incident ingestion from a SIEM.
+The user provides the field for the incident ID or detection ID as well as the field indicating whether the ingested item is an incident or detection.
+This playbook enables overriding the SIEM severity and changing it to the severity scale in Cortex XSOAR (based on the severity values in CrowdStrike Falcon).
+It also gets CrowdStrike Falcon detection data based on CrowdStrike Falcon incidents.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.